kulshekhar/ts-jest/e2e/__templates__/README.md

-# E2E package-set tempaltes
+# E2E package-set templates

 Each directory must contain a `package.json` and `package-lock.json`.

-To use it as a tempalte in your test case, add `"e2eTemplate": "my-template-dir"` in the `package.json` of your test case.
+To use it as a template in your test case, add `"e2eTemplate": "my-template-dir"` in the `package.json` of your test case.

 Normally you should not worry and only use the default template (which is what happen if you do not set any `e2eTemplate` key).
 But in some test case you might want to have a specific package installed.
 Then you first look for a directory containing a `package.json` with dependencies you want, and if there isn't, you create one by duplicating the `default` (more explanation below).

 ## Creating a template

-Let's say you want to create a template with the `lodash` package and call the tempalte `with-lodash` (surprising name, I know):
+Let's say you want to create a template with the `lodash` package and call the template `with-lodash` (surprising name, I know):

 1. `cd e2e/__templates__`
 2. `mkdir with-lodash`